facebooktwitterpinterest

 The Dawes Road Cemeteries The Dawes Road Cemeteries 8 km Well kept cemetery.

-Pine Hills Cemetery and Funeral Centre Pine Hills Cemetery and Funeral Centre 9 km Very understanding and helpful, try to accommodate all your requests and needs and gi...
+Pine Hills Cemetery and Funeral Centre Pine Hills Cemetery and Funeral Centre 9 km Definitely a wonderful, peaceful and serene place to go for a walk.
+You can feel a lo...

 Roselawn-Lambton Cemetery Association Roselawn-Lambton Cemetery Association 13 km Best cemetery ever!!!!
 Has the deadest people in Toronto.
 No zombies spotted.